 Summary

-NSubstitute is a straightforward to create mocks/substitutes for your objects.
-There is more you can do with NSubstitute, you can learn more about it here in the documentation or check the code here at github/nsubstitute
+NSubstitute is straightforward to create mocks/substitutes for your objects.
+There is more you can do with NSubstitute, you can learn more about it in the documentation or check the code here at github/nsubstitute